Pedigree Dog Food receives the Advisor’s lowest rating of 1 star.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Pedigree Dry Dog Food is a plant-based kibble using a moderate amount of chicken by-product and meat-and-bone meals as its main sources of animal protein, thus earning the brand one star.
+Pedigree is a plant-based dry dog food using a below-average amount of poultry by-product or meat-and-bone meals as its main sources of animal protein, thus earning the brand 1 star.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.